Tanuki/tanuki.py/readme.md

 Successful executions of your patched function suitable for finetuning will be persisted to a training dataset, which will be used to distil smaller models for each patched function.
 Model distillation and pseudo-labelling is a verified way how to cut down on model sizes and gain improvements in latency and memory footprints while incurring insignificant and minor cost to performance (https://arxiv.org/pdf/2305.02301.pdf, https://arxiv.org/pdf/2306.13649.pdf, https://arxiv.org/pdf/2311.00430.pdf, etc).

 Training smaller function-specific models and deploying them is handled by the Tanuki library, so the user will get the benefits without any additional MLOps or DataOps effort.
-Currently only OpenAI GPT style models are supported (Teacher - GPT4, Student GPT-3.5)
+Note: Finetuning currently is available only from GPT-4 (teacher) to GPT-3.5 (Student), it is not implemented for AWS Bedrock and TogetherAI models

 We tested out model distillation using Tanuki using OpenAI models on Squad2, Spider and IMDB Movie Reviews datasets.
 We finetuned the gpt-3.5-turbo model (student) using few-shot responses of gpt-4 (teacher) and our preliminary tests show that using less than 600 datapoints in the training data we were able to get gpt 3.5 turbo to perform essentialy equivalent (less than 1.5% of performance difference on held-out dev sets) to gpt4 while achieving up to 12 times lower cost and over 6 times lower latency (cost and latency reduction are very dependent on task specific characteristics like input-output token sizes and align statement token sizes).
 These tests show the potential in model-distillation in this form for intelligently cutting costs and lowering latency without sacrificing performance.<br><br>